WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 Class names and DOM nodes used inside the tree of React components are not considered part of the public API and can be modified.

-Changes to these should be done with caution as it can affect the styling and behavior of third-party code (Even if they should not rely use these in first place).
+Changes to these should be done with caution as it can affect the styling and behavior of third-party code (Even if they should not rely on these in the first place).
 Keep the old ones if possible.
-If not, document these changes and write a dev note about the changes.
+If not, document the changes and write a dev note.

 ## Deprecations